lgatto/discover-combine-data-software/IntentToSubmit.md

 delivering software solutions to tackle specific data-driven scientific questions, that have culminated in several state-of-the-art software, data and educational packages.
-The extend to which I can deliver research software is contstraint by the limited opportunities for research software engineering in academia.
-The fellowship will give me a unique opportunity to pursue my inter-disciplinary career focusing on research software engineering.
+The extend to which I can deliver research software is constraint by the limited opportunities for research software engineering in academia.
+The fellowship would be jointly hosted by the Department of Computer Science and the Research IT Services at the UCL.
+It will give me a unique opportunity to pursue my inter-disciplinary career focusing on research software engineering.

 #### Project summary